gavanlamb/wordpress-gc-ae/README.md

 #### 4) Setting up app engine
 Run: **./4-gcloud-appeng-setup.sh**
-Assumption: you have a created a service account for the project and you've downloaded the json key.
+Assumption: you have created a service account for the project and you've downloaded the json key.
-Creates bucket, setup cloud sql proxy and create a DB, installs components with composer, sets up wordpress, deploys and browses to wordpress.
+Description: Creates bucket, setup cloud sql proxy and creates a DB, installs components with composer, and sets up wordpress.
 Variables

 | Variable | Default Value | Notes |